CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/device-specific/talonfx/remote-sensors.rst

 ``FusedCANcoder``
 -----------------

 New in Phoenix Pro is a supported feedback sensor type called ``FusedCANcoder``. ``FusedCANcoder`` will fuse another CANcoder's information with the internal rotor, which provides the best possible position and velocity for accuracy and bandwidth.
-This is useful in applications such as a swerve azimuth.
+This is useful in applications such as swerve azimuth.

 ``FusedCANcoder`` requires that various ``Feedback`` config group items be configured.
 See the below example for reference.